binary-tools

 writeTo('h', [402, 1], buffer);

-write(), writeTo, read() and readTo() should be used with a single type at a time and are meant to read/write long sequences where all values are of the same type (such as in media files).
+write(), writeTo, read() and readTo() should be used with a single type at a time and are meant to read/write either large datasets or long sequences were all values are of the same type (such as in media files).

 read/write functions work with a single type at a time.
 Any extra types defined in the format string after the first one will be ignored ('>Hbb' will be handled as '>H')